 The Angry Princess.

-That’s when Arthur asks for what, and Kalina replies “To open The Ocularis Infernum.” - The Eye of Hell; the eye can see everything, the past, the future, Heaven, Hell, everything.
+The Great Child the eye can see everything, the past, the future, Heaven, Hell, everything.
 Saying that who would wield the Eye would be the most powerful person on Earth.

 Arthur asks how many ghosts have been released and Kalina says that there are a total of 12 ghosts but only 11 have been released so far.